-The Carl Sandburg College Foundation is overseen by a volunteer board of directors who provide policy direction for the non-profit, tax-exempt organization established to secure additional funds for the College.
+Carl Sandburg College Foundation establishes and cultivates transformative relationships for support of Sandburg students, programs and capital needs.
+A volunteer board of directors governs the Foundation, providing policy direction for the non-profit, 501(c)(3) tax-exempt organization established to secure additional funds for the College.
 Contributions to the Foundation provide scholarships and financial support that enable Carl Sandburg College to offer more programs and enhance what is already an outstanding institution of higher education.
-Contributions are accepted from individuals, local businesses, national foundations, and state and federal sources to enhance the College's mission.
+Contributions are accepted from our generous giving community comprised of individuals, businesses, organizations and foundations.
+These combined resources enhance the College's educational mission of providing all students with opportunities for success.

-The Foundation provides academic, general, and financial need scholarships.
-These scholarships are intended to provide support for students of all ages in occupational and transfer curricula.
+The Foundation provides academic, program-specific, veterans, financial need, and geographic-based scholarships.
+These scholarships support Sandburg students of all ages in occupational and transfer curricula.
 Scholarship awards are based on individual scholarship guidelines.
-Distribution of payment is determined solely by the Sandburg Foundation and is not subject to change by outside departments.
+Distribution of payment is determined solely by the Foundation's Scholarship Review Committee and is not subject to change by outside departments.